CamilleA3/Food-Safety-Data-Analysis/README.md

 - Where do people in the US most commonly report food-related conditions?

 # Dataset
-Downloaded [Foodborne Disease Outbreaks, 1998-2015 dataset](https://www.kaggle.com/datasets/cdc/foodborne-diseases) from Kaggle that contains information about foodborne pathogen outbreaks across the United States, common pathogen types attributed to illness, and hospitalization, and mortality.
+Downloaded the [Foodborne Disease Outbreaks, 1998-2015 dataset](https://www.kaggle.com/datasets/cdc/foodborne-diseases) from Kaggle that contains information about foodborne pathogen outbreaks across the United States, common pathogen types attributed to illness, and hospitalization, and mortality.

 # Steps executed during dataset evaluation
 - Transformed Excel file into a CSV file